Datavault-UK/automate-dv/docs/hubs.md

 #### Target columns

 Now we can define the target column mapping.
 The [hub_template](macros.md#hub_template) does a lot of work for us if we provide the metadata it requires.
-We can define which source columns map to the required target columns and also define a column type at the same time:
+We can define which source columns map to the required target columns and define a column type at the same time:

 ```hub_customer.sql```